Barber's pole: Origin in barbering and surgery

 During the Middle Ages, barbers performed surgery on customers, as well as tooth extractions.
 The original pole had a brassen wash basin at the top (representing the vessel in which leeches were kept) and bottom (representing the basin that received the blood).
 The pole itself represents the staff that the patient gripped during the procedure to encourage blood flow, and the twined pole motif is likely related to the Caduceus, the staff of the Greek god of speed and commerce Hermes, evidenced for example by early physician van Helmont's description of himself as "Francis Mercurius Van Helmont, A Philosopher by that one in whom are all things, A Wandering Hermite."

 Under Pope Innocent II edicts were given forth (Council of Clermont 1130, of Rheims 1131, Second Council of the Lateran 1139) against medical practice by ecclesiastics.
 At the Council of Tours in 1163, the Roman Catholic clergy was banned from the practice of surgery.
 From then, physicians were clearly separated from the surgeons and barbers.
 Later, the role of the barbers was defined by the College de Saint-Côme et Saint-Damien, established by Jean Pitard in Paris circa 1210, as academic surgeons of the long robe and barber surgeons of the short robe.

 In Renaissance-era Amsterdam, the surgeons used the colored stripes to indicate that they were prepared to bleed their patients (red), set bones or pull teeth (white), or give a shave if nothing more urgent was needed (blue).

 After the formation of the United Barber Surgeon's Company in England, a statute required the barber to use a red and white pole and the surgeon to use a red pole.
 In the Kingdom of France, surgeons used a red pole with a basin attached to identify their offices.
 Blue often appears on poles in the United States, possibly as a homage to its national colors.
 Another, more fanciful interpretation of these barber pole colors is that red represents arterial blood, blue is symbolic of venous blood, and white depicts the bandage.

 In any event, the barber pole became emblematic of the profession.

-Manufacture of barber poles
+Manufacture

 Prior to 1950, there were four manufacturers of barber poles in the United States.
 In 1950, William Marvy of St. Paul, Minnesota, started manufacturing barber poles.
 Marvy made his 50,000th barber pole in 1967, and, by 2010, over 82,000 had been produced.
 The William Marvy Company is now the sole manufacturer of barber poles in North America, and sells only 500 per year (compared to 5,100 in the 1960s).
 In recent years, the sale of spinning barber poles has dropped considerably, since few barber shops are opening, and many jurisdictions prohibit moving signs.
 Koken of St. Louis, Missouri, manufactured barber equipment such as chairs and assorted poles in the 19th century.